johnlpage/POCDriver/README.md

 -t how many threads to run on the client and thus how many connections.
 -s what threshold to consider slow when repoting latency percentages in ms -o output stats to a file rather then the screen
--n use a namespace 'schema.collection' of your choiuce -d how long to run the loader for.
+-n use a namespace 'schema.collection' of your choice -d how long to run the loader for.
 -q *try* to limit rate to specified ops per second.
 -c a mongodb connection string, you can include write concerns and thread pool size info in this